 In this article

-Tennis requires a huge range of movement: running backward, lunging, sidestepping, and even sliding (for Francesca Schiavone wannabes), which is why running shoes and other nonspecific sneakers won’t cut it on the court.
-Proper footwear will give you support for 360 degrees of movement and even a mental boost, which writer Emilia Monell can attest to.
+Tennis requires a huge range of movement: running backward, lunging, sidestepping, and even sliding (if you’re a Francesca Schiavone wannabe), which is why running shoes and other nonspecific sneakers won’t cut it on the court.
+After playing tennis regularly for the past 15 years, mostly on hard courts, I’ve learned that my shoes are my most important piece of tennis gear, because they offer support for all those types of movement.
+Tennis is ultimately a mental game, and a new pair of shoes can give you a boost, which writer Emilia Monell can attest to.
 As Monell, who trained at IMG Academy under coach Nick Bollettieri and played for Columbia University’s varsity team, explains, “My coaches always said I had more energy the first day I got new shoes.”

-There are also external factors to take into account, such as the surface: Are you partial to clay courts or hard courts?
-Do you toggle between surfaces based on the season?
-With so many considerations, it can be difficult to determine which tennis shoes are ideal for your playing style and your feet: Maybe you have wider feet and need a shoe with more toe room, or maybe you’re one of the many who suffer from plantar fasciitis.
-We spoke to a host of tennis experts, including tennis-store buyers, college coaches, and club directors about their top women’s tennis-shoe picks.
-If you already have an idea of what you want, skip directly to the type of shoe you’re looking for in our table of contents.
-Otherwise, read on for ten options that will suit all types of players, from serve-and-volleyers to baseline loyalists.
+With so many considerations, it can be difficult to determine which women’s tennis shoes are ideal for your playing style and your feet: Maybe you have wider feet and need a shoe with more toe room, or maybe you’re one of the many who suffer from plantar fasciitis.
+I spoke to a host of tennis experts, including tennis-store buyers, college coaches, and club directors about their top women’s tennis-shoe picks, and tested a few of the men’s versions of these shoes myself.
+If you already have an idea of what you want, skip directly to the type of shoe you’re looking for in our table of contents above.
+Otherwise, read on for nine options that will suit all types of players, from serve-and-volleyers to baseline loyalists.

 What we’re looking for